Priyank-Vaghela/TechBot---A-Smart-WhatsApp-Bot/README.md

 ---

 Note:
-TechBot is not supported, endorsed or affiliated in any manner by WhatsApp Inc. WhatsApp Messenger is a proprietary cross-platform Instant Messaging service for Smart-Phones that is owned and provided by WhatsApp Inc
+TechBot is not endorsed or affiliated in any manner by WhatsApp Inc. WhatsApp Messenger is a proprietary cross-platform Instant Messaging service for Smart-Phones that is owned and provided by WhatsApp Inc